sheetaljgowda/Star_wars_data/sql_to_build_dashboard.md

 Education varchar(1000)
 );

-Load the csv file by selecting the table and file format throught Snowsight
+--Load the csv file by selecting the table and file format through Snowsight

--- Verify if the Star_wars_survey table was loaded successfully SELECT * FROM STAR_WARS_DB.SW_DATA.Star_wars_survey;
+--Note: Select the file format as CSV and don't forget to skip one line of the header -- Verify if the Star_wars_survey table was loaded successfully SELECT * FROM STAR_WARS_DB.SW_DATA.Star_wars_survey;